VasiliyDybinchyc/Generator-html-contract/README.md

 sgin in folder

-enter into the console "ruby lib/Generator_Contract.rb Data.txt" or you can specify a different your file
+to generate html file run comand `$ rake demo`

-the files will be created in this folder
+Where created files you can see in console